epam/ketcher/documentation/help.md

 - Zoom In/Out the structure;

-Ketcher Settings allow to change the appearance of the structure and background coloring.
+Ketcher Settings allow to change the appearance of the structure and background coloring on the 3D Viewer tab.

 "Lines" drawing method, "Bright" atom name coloring method and "Light" background coloring are default.